ihp-lab/LibreFace/README_pypi.rst

     libreface --input_path="sample_disfa.png"

-Download a `sample video`_ from our github repository.
+Download a `sample video`_ from our GitHub repository.
 To run the inference on this video using a GPU and save the results to :code:`my_custom_file.csv` run the following command,

 .. _`sample video`: https://github.com/ihp-lab/LibreFace/blob/pypi_wrap/sample_disfa.avi